brennoo/terraform-provider-hrui/docs/resources/storm_control.md

 ### Required

-- `port` (Number) The port number to enable storm control on.
+- `port` (String) The port name to enable storm control on.
 Changing this will recreate the resource.
 - `state` (Boolean) Whether storm control is enabled (`true`) or disabled (`false`).
 - `storm_type` (String) The type of traffic to control.
 Options: Broadcast, Known Multicast, Unknown Unicast, Unknown Multicast.